UDC-GAC/BDWatchdog/README.md

 capable of producing resource usage information on a process-level as well as detailed profiling of Java-based applications in the form of flame graphs.
-In addition, auxiliar tools have been developed such as a web application to visualize the data generated, a report generator to automatically create reports on how resources where used and a timestamp generator used to bound experimentation runs.
+In addition, auxiliar tools have been developed such as a web application to visualize the data generated and a timestamp generator used to bound experimentation runs.

 Thanks to the **_process-based monitoring_** approach, this framework can be deployed on newer virtualization technologies like **_containers_**, acting